dhanushka2001/OpenGL-3D-Render-Recorder/README.md

       }
   }
   ```
 * Writing frames to FFmpeg via ``popen()`` can be I/O bound, so performance depends on your disk and CPU speed.
 However, this is a major improvement over trying to render PNGs every frame at runtime, which is immensely I/O bound.
-[This Stack Overflow answer](https://stackoverflow.com/a/19071087) outlined steps to doing real-time video encoding, however they recommended using ``libavcodec`` and ``libavformat`` as "these are the libraries upon which ``ffmpeg`` is actually built, and will allow you to encode video and store it in a standard stream/interchange format (e.g. RIFF/AVI) without using a separate program".
+[This Stack Overflow answer](https://stackoverflow.com/a/19071087) outlined steps to doing real-time video encoding, however they recommended using ``libavcodec`` and ``libavformat`` as "these are the libraries upon which ``ffmpeg`` is built, and will allow you to encode video and store it in a standard stream/interchange format (e.g. RIFF/AVI) without using a separate program".
 The general steps are as follows:
 1. Pick a container format and CODEC
 2. Start filling a buffer with your still frames
 3. Periodically encode your buffer of still frames and write to your output (packet writing in MPEG terms)
-     * You will do this either when the buffer becomes full, or every n-many ms; you might prefer one over the other depending on whether you want to stream your video live or not.
+     * You will do this either when the buffer becomes full, or every n-many ms; you might prefer one over the other depending on whether you want to stream your video live.
 4. When your program terminates flush the buffer and close your stream

     My program currently encodes frame by frame which works fine right now, however, I may need to use a buffer for longer renders or when the renders are more intensive.